Ramgopalbhat10/lerna-svelte/packages/mdx-blog/src/routes/blog/building-a-blog-with-astro.md

 One important thing to note is the [`slot` tag](https://docs.astro.build/core-concepts/astro-components/#slots).
 This element allows us to render children elements passed inside the layout when consuming it.

 As you can see in the code, I'm importing several components from `../components`.
-This is a folder where I placed some common components used by the different website's pages.
+This is a folder where I placed some common components used by the different website pages.

 The following is the specific portion of code in the `src/components/common/Head.astro` file that includes the global styles: